patrikx3/onenote/README.md

 Props for Peter Forgacs! 😎

-# Features
+# Main Features

-OneNote Linux is actually a frame for the online real OneNote.
-The main functions are that is independent from any browser, as it works in it's own process, and, it provides a tray, that allows you to close while it is running in the tray, besides, because you are not closing the Linux OneNote, the data is cached and is faster than always opening a new window.
-Besides, it allows you to sign in with the corporate or the personal login.
-When there is a new update, it auto updates itself.
+P3X OneNote Linux is, actually, an independent browser window for the online OneNote.
+You can use this program without having to clutter your browser.
+The main functions are:
+* that is independent from any browser, as it works in it's own process
+* it provides a tray, that allows you to close your browser while it keeps running in the tray
+* the data is cached and is faster than always opening a new window.
+* it allows you to sign in with the corporate or the personal login
+* when there is a new update, it auto updates itself.

-## Default features
+## Verbose features info

 * GNOME menu <!-- (`````~/.local/share/applications/p3x-onenote.desktop`````) -->
 * Icon